obfuscurity/tasseo/README.md

 Tasseo is a lightweight, easily configurable, real-time dashboard for Graphite events.
 Charts are refreshed every two seconds and provide a heads-up view of the most current value.

-The default behavior is designed for a Carbon retention policy with a 1-second resolution for at least five minutes, although this can be modified within the dashboard and metric attributes.
+The default behavior is designed for a Carbon retention policy with a 1-second resolution for at least 5 minutes, although this can be modified within the dashboard and metric attributes.

 ## Configuration

 ### Examples

-Creating your own dashboard is as simple as dropping a JSON file into the ``public/d`` directory, committing it and pushing it to the staging or production Tasseo apps.
-The name of your file (minus the ``.js`` suffix) becomes the name of your dashboard.
-Here's a sample (also found [here](https://github.com/obfuscurity/tasseo/blob/master/public/d/template.js)):
+Creating your own dashboard is as simple as dropping a JSON file into the `public/d` directory, committing it, and pushing the code to a Heroku app.
+The name of your file (minus the `.js` suffix) becomes the name of your dashboard.
+Here's an example configuration that you could put in e.g. `public/d/example.js`:

 ```json
 var metrics =